THESE ARE YOUR NEXT STEPS:

 - Prepare for your interview.
 See "How to Prepare for Your Visa Appointment" on the U.S. Department of Homeland Security site.

-In our office, present your passport and Form I-20, including documentation for any dependents.
+When you come to our office, present your passport and Form I-20 OR DS-2019, including documentation for any dependents.

-Please note: Failure to report to the school listed on your Form I-20 will be reported to the United States Citizenship and Immigrations Services (USCIS) as a violation of your immigration status.
+Please note: Failure to report to the school listed on your Form I-20 or DS-2019 will be reported to the United States Citizenship and Immigrations Services (USCIS) as a violation of your immigration status.